An Introduction to Client-side JavaScript

 Step 2

-Create the heading and paragraph elements and give them both some inner text.
+Create the heading and paragraph elements and give them both some text content.

 const h1 = document.createElement("h1");